Back to Blog

 Why Experience Matters

 Psychiatry is nuanced.
 Unlike cardiology where independent variables (blood pressure, labs) drive much of the treatment, psychiatry relies heavily on clinical interviewing, observation, and intuition.
-Working as a psych RN on an inpatient unit teaches you:

 • De-escalation of aggressive patients.